gapietro/ServiceNow_Update_All/README.md

 The application generates detailed logs that can be viewed in the System Logs:

 1. Navigate to System Logs > System Log
-2. Filter for messages containing "x_snc_update_all"
+2. Filter for Source containing "x_snc_update_all"

 The logs include:
 - Start and completion of the update process